 Most of the major part of this dam is located in the Kohistan District, KPK, and a small portion is located in the Diamer, Gilgit Baltistan.

 Currently, the dam is under construction and after its completion, it is anticipated to be the world’s highest dam.
 The dam is being constructed on the River Indus.
 With its 12 turbines, the dam will have the ability to produce 4800 Megawatts of electricity.
 Moreover, with an area of 110 square kilometers, it has a water storage capacity of around 8 MAF.
+For instance, in the past, we used to struggle a lot just to check our electricity bills.
+All thanks to science, now it is very easy to check electricity bills online.

 The plan for establishing the Diamer Bhasha Dam was presented by Gen. Pervez Musharraf, former president of Pakistan.